Chern2/Stochastic-Path-Sampler-For-Lattice-Field-Theory/README.md

 }
 ```

-## License

-No license has currently been specified.

-Before redistributing or modifying the code, add an appropriate open-source license according to the authors' intended terms of use.

 ## Contact

-For questions about the method or implementation, please contact the authors of the associated paper.
+For questions concerning the method, numerical experiments, or implementation, please contact the authors of the associated paper.